jedota/Iris_alcohol_classification/README.md

 Request the dataset to: juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl.

--Only for institucional emails (University).
+-Only for institucional emails belongs to advisor or professors (University).

 Requirements with personal emails will not be processed.